Summary: Green Cleaning promotes the health and safety of your workers, clients, and other individuals in the workplace.

 For a workplace where a machinery parts washer is used, alkaline detergents mixed with water is a favourable option.
 Water-based parts washers give you all the cleaning power of the solvent, with cleaning solutions that are safe and biodegradable.

 According to the EPA, water-based cleaners are “better than solvents from an overall human health and environmental standpoint.
 They reduce worker exposure and exposure to the surrounding community”.

 Alsco Ecosafe Washer

 One example is the Alsco Ecosafe Parts Washer, which is designed to use OzzyJuice, a non-flammable, pH neutral, non-toxic and non-corrosive solution instead of traditional engine cleaning solvents.

-The Alsco Ecosafe Parts Washer converts hydrocarbons into water and carbon dioxide, while oil and grease is converted into oxygen and carbon-dioxide.
+The Alsco Ecosafe Parts Washer converts hydrocarbons into water and carbon dioxide, while oil and grease are converted into oxygen and carbon dioxide.
 It provides a safer alternative since the number of pollutants left in wastewater is only 7% that of the pollutants in traditional wastewater.

 Green Cleaning Made Easy

 Businesses are gradually becoming aware of the impact they are making on the environment.
 The next time you hire a cleaning team for your workplace, make sure that they are using eco-friendly products.
 Look for the Design for Environment (DFE) logo.

 Keeping a green work environment doesn’t mean compromising your standards.
 In fact, it can even promote health, and eventually productivity, among your workers by decreasing potential risks for injuries.